nvaccess/nvda/user_docs/en/userGuide.md

 Modes which are unchecked are excluded.
 By default only three modes are included.

-* Sound split disabled: both NVDA and applications play sounds in both left and right channels.
+* Disabled sound split.
-* NVDA on the left and all other applications on the right channel.
+* NVDA on the left and applications on the right.
-* NVDA on the right and all other applications on the left channel.
+* NVDA on the left and applications in both channels.

 Note that it is necessary to check at least one mode.
 This option is not available if you have started NVDA with [WASAPI disabled for audio output](#WASAPI) in Advanced Settings.